AdityaParadeshi/M2-EmbSys/Project/1_Requirements/README.md

 # 4W's And 1H

+# Who:
-- who: This Automatic Power Factor Correction System is used by Consumers , Distributers , who use the Electrical Equipments.
+- This Automatic Power Factor Correction System is used by Consumers , Distributers , who use the Electrical Equipments.
+# What:
-- What: This Automatic Power Factor Correction System is the pannel used to correct the Power factor and reduce Harmonics.
+- This Automatic Power Factor Correction System is the pannel used to correct the Power factor and reduce Harmonics.
+# When:
-- When: This Automatic Power Factor Correction System is used when there is lag in the power factor of existing system.
+- This Automatic Power Factor Correction System is used when there is lag in the power factor of existing system.
+# Where:
-- Where: This Automatic Power Factor Correction System is used in Residential, Commercial and Industrial Loads.
+- This Automatic Power Factor Correction System is used in Residential, Commercial and Industrial Loads.
+# How:
-- How: This Automatic Power Factor Correction System can bs used by installing the pannel with the capacitor banks with combination of zcd and relays.
+- This Automatic Power Factor Correction System can bs used by installing the pannel with the capacitor banks with combination of zcd and relays.

 # Requirements